 NorPEN webinar and annual meeting

 Due to the corona pandemic the 13th annual NorPEN meeting in Stockholm has been postponed until 2021.
-A webinar for the NorPEN community will be held in November 2020, the recording is available below.
+A webinar for the NorPEN community was held instead in November 2020, the recording is available below.

 - Tyra Lagerberg, PhD student

 Selective serotonin reuptake inhibitors and adverse behavioural outcomes

 Department of Epidemiology Research, Statens Serum Institut, Copenhagen, Denmark

 Inhaled corticosteroids and COVID-19 morbidity: nationwide cohort study

 - Lars Jøran Kjerpeseth, Post-doctoral Researcher

 Norwegian Institute of Public Health, Oslo, Norway

 Risk of major congenital malformations with metformin compared with insulin in pregnancy